-MOUNTAIN VILLAGE VISION The Community's Vision for the Future esidents and visitors of Mountain N Village have high expectations for the future, and the town must continue to make great strides to keep pace with such expectations.
+MOUNTAIN VILLAGE VISION The Community's Vision for the Future

+$R^{ m esidents}$ and visitors of Mountain Village have high expectations for the future, and the town must continue to make great strides to keep pace with such expectations.
 To identify those expectations - the community's values and visions to help form the foundation of the Comprehensive Plan - the town conducted an extensive eight-month visioning process that included two public workshops and monthly Task Force meetings.
-The outcome of these universal Vision Statements and elementspecific Vision Statements related to a number of community matters like land use and the local economy.
+The outcome of these efforts was a set of Vision Statements universal Vision Statements and elementspecific Vision Statements related to a number of community matters like land use and the local economy.
 In addition, the Vision Statements convey the community's priorities for preserving what makes Mountain Village unique and desirable while improving and evolving in order to remain a top resort destination and outstanding place to live.